31 Sights in Burgos, Spain (with Map and Images)

 Show sight on mapBook Free Tour*

-The main theater of Burgos is a building of the Elizabethan era located at the beginning of the Paseo del Espolón, next to the Palace of the Provincial Council.
-It began to be built in 1843 by the architect Bernardino Martínez de Velasco, under the direction of Francisco de Angoitia, and was inaugurated in 1858.
-Since its inauguration and until 1956 it housed a large number of concerts and shows.
-In the same building was the so -called recreation room.
-After the 1997 reform, carried out under the direction of the architect José María Pérez González ('Peridis'), the building recovered its dance, theater and music activity, managed by the Municipal Institute of Culture of the City of Burgos.
+The Teatro Principal de Burgos is a building from the Elizabethan era located at the beginning of the Paseo del Espolón, next to the palace of the Provincial Council.
+Construction began in 1843 by the architect Bernardino Martínez de Velasco, under the direction of Francisco de Angoitia, and was inaugurated in 1858.
+From its inauguration until 1956 it hosted a large number of concerts and shows.
+In the same building was the so-called Recreation Hall.
+After the 1997 renovation, carried out under the direction of the architect José María Pérez González ('Peridis'), the building recovered its dance, theatre and music activity, managed by the Municipal Institute of Culture of the City of Burgos.

 Wikipedia: Teatro Principal (Burgos) (ES)